Vaccine Storage Guide

 Store vaccine correctly

-- Place the thermometer's temperature probe in the center of the refrigerator or freezer with the vaccines.
+- Place the temperature monitoring device’s probe in the center of the refrigerator or freezer with the vaccines.

 - Use open trays, wire baskets, or other uncovered containers to help organize vaccines.

 - Clearly label each container with the vaccine type.
-Avoid storing look-alike, sound-alike vaccine next to each other (e.g., Tdap and DTaP, HepA and HepB).
+Avoid storing look-alike, sound-alike vaccines next to each other (e.g., Tdap and DTaP, HepA and HepB).

 - Keep vaccines in their original packaging.

-- Store vaccines on the middle shelves and two to three inches from the walls of the combination refrigerator/freezer, not in the door or bins.
+- Store vaccines in the middle of the unit, two to three inches from the walls, ceiling, floor, door, and cold air vent.
+Do not store vaccine in doors or drawers.

-- Keep water bottles, jugs, or cold packs in the refrigerator and frozen packs or other ice-filled containers in the freezer.
+- Keep water bottles or jugs in the refrigerator and frozen water bottles in the freezer.
 Mark water bottles “DO NOT DRINK.”

 - Routinely check that the door of each unit is shut.

-- Have a working calibrated temperature monitoring device with a current and valid Certificate of Calibration in each vaccine storage unit.
+- Have a working calibrated continuous monitoring device (i.e., data logger) with a current and valid Certificate of Calibration in each unit that stores vaccine.

-- Check and record refrigerator and freezer temperatures twice a day, first thing in the morning and last thing at the close of business for all temperature monitoring devices, including data loggers and continuous monitoring systems.
+- Check and record current temperatures twice a day, at the start and end of each clinic day for all temperature monitoring devices including data loggers and continuous monitoring systems.
+Record the minimum and maximum temperatures at start of each clinic day.
+Reset device (if applicable) following manufacturer's instructions.

-- Record temperatures on a temperature log and post it in a visible location on or near the refrigerator or freezer.
+- Record temperatures on a temperature log and post it in a visible location or document electronically.

 - Record the date, time, and name or initials of the individual checking the temperatures.

-- Take immediate action on all out-of-range temperatures!
+- Take immediate action on all out-of-range temperatures, including minimum and maximum temperatures!

 - Keep temperature logs for three years.